platipodium/paper-modelingpractise/Lemmen2024_Sommer_ecologicalmodelling.md

     long: Good Modeling Practise
   - short: OOP
     long: Object-oriented programming
+  - short: WIP
+    long: Work in progress
 ---

 # Introduction

 In socio-environmental sciences, models are frequently used as tools to represent, understand, project and predict the behaviour of these complex systems.
 The degree of formalization of such models ranges from conceptual models to mathematical equations and to implementations in software, and -- by definition -- all of these models are purpose-driven simplifications of the system they represent [@Stachowiak1973;@Romanowska2015].
 We here concentrate on socio-environmental models implemented in software, and there are many of those out there: Currently the CoMSES Network lists 1117 models [@Comses2024codebase]; @Janssen2015 asked 42 modelers about their inventory of aquatic ecosystem models and came up with a list of 278 different models, more than a decade after @Benz2001 counted some 1360 ecological models.

 So models are plenty and omnipresent in our field.
-But despite their undoubted value, the approaches that socio-environmental models have taken have been criticised as "unscientific", as they often escape the requirment of falsifiability beyond the conceptual stage: the code may be verifiable only within accuracy and applicability ranges but not universally; the model may be validated only in site-specific application and towards specific performance criteria but not universally [@Refsgaard2004].
+But despite their undoubted value, the approaches that socio-environmental models have taken have been criticised as "unscientific", as they often escape the requirement of falsifiability beyond the conceptual stage: the code may be verifiable only within accuracy and applicability ranges but not universally; the model may be validated only in site-specific application and towards specific performance criteria but not universally [@Refsgaard2004].
 So all we can and should do is to provide at best verified and validated models, and Good Modeling Practice (GMP) aims at ensuring this.
-Examples of such good practices often named are: a clear purpose of a model, a thorough domain understanding, going from simple to complex, ensuring reproducibility and validation with data; exploring sensitivities and carefully selecting data of good quality [e.g. @Crout2008].
-The first reference to GMP may have been by @Smagorinsky1982, who claimed that "under any cirumstance, good modeling practise demands an awareness of the sensitivity ... to parametrization" (p.16).
-GMP became widespread first in the field of hydrology, with the first handbook on GMP by @VanWaveren1999; it has by now been applied to all areas of in socio-environmental, and socio-economic sciences and has been adopted in community standards such as the Overview, Design, Detail (ODD) documentation protocol and its derivatives [@Grimm2010].
+Examples of such good practices often named are: a clear purpose of a model, a thorough domain understanding, going from simple to complex, ensuring reproducibility and validation with data; exploring sensitivities and carefully selecting data of good quality [e.g., @Crout2008].
+The first reference to this may have been by @Smagorinsky1982, who claimed that "under any cirumstance, good modeling practise demands an awareness of the sensitivity ... to parametrization" (p.16).
+Good Modeling Practise became widespread first in the field of hydrology, with the first handbook on the topic by @VanWaveren1999; it has by now been applied to all areas of in socio-environmental, and socio-economic sciences and has been adopted in community standards such as the Overview, Design, Detail (ODD) documentation protocol and its derivatives [@Grimm2006;@Grimm2010;@Grimm2020].

 <!-- No good transition yet from prior paragraph -->

-@Jakeman2024 provide a list of studies on GMP (their table 1) and identify five main phases in the model life cycle, where GMP is relevant: (1) Problem scoping, (2) Problem conceptualization, (3) Model formulation and evaluation, (4) Model application, and (5) Model perpetuation, and the reiteration of these phase.
+@Jakeman2024 provide a list of studies on Good Modeling Practise (their table 1) and identify five main phases in the model life cycle, where it becomes relevant: (1) Problem scoping, (2) Problem conceptualization, (3) Model formulation and evaluation, (4) Model application, and (5) Model perpetuation, and the reiteration of these phase.
 Good Modeling Software Practices (GSP) span their phases 3--5, and are thus subsumed under GMP.
 But where GMP is concerned with the reliability and validity of model -- possibly foremost its purpose, scope and assumptions [@Wang2023], the part on GSP is concerned with the quality and reliability of its software implementation.
 A good quality software is not restricted to good computer code, but can also aid to support the iterative model life cycle and help to follow Good Scientific Conduct [@DFG2022].

 <!-- Clean code -->